 This is a current and ongoing treasure hunt.
 Jacob Waltz immigrated to the United States from Germany around 1845 and he traveled across the country searching for Gold, from one goldfield to another until he finally arrived in what was then called the Arizona Territory.
 This was an area that was still largely unexplored, full of mysteries and legends and home of the Apache Indian.
 Jacob Waltz was destined to go from a life of relative obscurity to being credited with finding one of the world's richest goldfields.
 Jacob Waltz did exist and he did find gold, this has been well documented.
 For over a hundred years.
 The question that has driven many people to dedicate their life in search of and others to invest millions is: WHERE was his rich vein of gold?
-It appears to be a secret that he inadvertently took to the grave with him, leaving us with only a few clues to the location of his gold.
+It appears to be a secret that he inadvertently took to the grave with him, leaving us with only a few clues to the location of his legendary gold mine and the gold.

 The clues include tales of him leaving town at night and eluding followers only to return with sacks full of gold, a deathbed confession of the location of the mine, mysterious stone maps, abandoned mining operations from the conquistadors and terrifying tales of Apache spirits.
 Through the years Jacob Waltz would become known as the "Dutchman" and his mine would go down in legend as the "Lost Dutchman Gold Mine".